keinwort/dc3dd-starter/README.md

 4b. a folder for the script(s) itself, i would recommend
 ~# mkdir /opt/desinfect

-4c. the files "dc3dd-starter.rb" + "dc3dd-starter.sh"
+4c. the files "dc3dd-starter.sh" + "dc3dd-starter.rb"
 copy or move them to /opt/desinfect/

 4d. the correct rights for the files, you may do it more strict if you like
 ~# chmod 755 /opt/desinfect && chmod 755 /opt/desinfect/*

-4e. start the script with the "SH-File"
+4e. start the script
+4e.I: with the "SH-File" in a terminal
+ (to see a bit of output or for error checking)
 ~# sudo /opt/desinfect/dc3dd-starter.sh
+or
+4e.II: set up a starter on the desktop
+command "sudo /opt/desinfect/dc3dd-starter.sh"

-5.)
+5.) for a nice PDF-Report
+   ~# apt-get install unoconv libreoffice-base

+6.)
 Why this project?
 need to delete a lot of old IDE-Harddisks(PATA)
 on an old onboard Intel 915 graphics-card based PC
 and a log aka some printable report is needed.